 Some of my earliest memories of music involve an old wooden music console my parents had in our living room for the better part of my childhood.
-The record player, tucked within it’s carpentried confines, got a lot of use over the years, my mom constantly playing records along the lines of Joni Mitchell, James Taylor, and CSNY.
+The record player, tucked within its carpentried confines, got a lot of use over the years, my mom constantly playing records along the lines of Joni Mitchell, James Taylor, and CSNY.
 While it may have been my mom’s love of 70s folk music that made my memories so pleasant, I’ve always attributed much of my childhood serenity to that bulky piece of furniture, exuding warmth into our cramped, little house.

 In recent years I’ve accumulated an ever-growing collection of vinyl records.
 The expansion has been more a result of people handing over their unwanted, dusty stacks of records than me actually digging through crates at flea markets.
-When the collection first began, I didn’t even have a record player.
+When the collection first began, I didn’t even own a record player.
 As a result, I impulse bought a portable ION turntable with USB archive capability (the idea of archiving records in MP3 form sounds far more alluring than the actual tedium involved).
 From the get go, I was not satisfied with the sound that came out of the ION, and even the addition of external, amplified speakers didn’t recreate the memories I had of playing with my G.I.
 Joes as the sounds of Emmy Lou Harris reverberated through my childhood home.

-That Sunday my father and I left town early and made our way to grandpa’s abode in central Iowa.
+That Sunday my father and I left town early and made our way to Grandpa’s abode in central Iowa.
 I hadn’t seen him since his 2nd wife died the year prior, so I didn’t know what to expect.
 When we first arrived, he seemed like the grandpa I’d always known and loved.
 He talked about the same topics that always came up: the weather, the crops, and a walk-through of his daily routine (a glass of cider vinegar every morning “because it helps with cholesterol,” a bowl of TOTAL cereal “because it contains 100% of your daily requirement in vitamins,” and a can of V8 at lunch “because it contains three of your daily vegetable requirements”).
 My grandpa is the healthiest person I’ve ever known.
-At age 87, he’s healthier than most 70 year olds.
+At age 87, he’s healthier than most 60 year olds.

-As I listened to the all too familiar conversation between grandpa and my dad, I thought to myself about how I could ask about the record player.
+As I listened to the all too familiar conversation between Grandpa and my dad, I thought to myself about how I could ask about the record player.
 I didn’t want to come off as a greedy grandson because my visit truly was more about seeing him than the console.
-Before I could come up with a plan, grandpa turned to me with a grin and said, “So I hear you’re interested in the old stereo.
+Before I could come up with a plan, he turned to me with a grin and said, “So I hear you’re interested in the old stereo.
 You can have the thing, but I’m not helping you move it outta the basement.”
 Of course, I was quick to oblige to the offer.

 From there the conversation took a strange turn.
-“That reminds me, Steve,” he said turning back to my dad, “I had my Will reworked by a different lawyer.
+“That reminds me, Steve,” he said turning back to my dad, “I had my will reworked by a different lawyer.
 The other guy was a crook.
 I wanted to give you a copy in case something happens to me.”
-The word “Will” hit me in the chest and slowly floated upward in the form of a lump in my throat.
+The word “will” hit me in the chest and slowly floated upward in the form of a lump in my throat.
 The past year he had suffered with thyroid cancer, an ailment that had totally caught him of guard.
 While his radiation treatment eliminated all signs of cancer, he seemed demoralized by the realization that no matter how well he took care of himself or how much V8 and TOTAL he ingested, he couldn’t protect himself against everything.

 As I sat and listened to my grandpa, I couldn’t help but see the ugly irony – by staying healthy and taking care of himself, my grandpa had in turn been forced to watch all his friends and loved ones pass away.
 Sure, he still had his sons and grandchildren, but they couldn’t be there day-to-day to help fill the void.